Rohitsah12/gittutorial/Readme.md

 16. Remote connection:-> It helps you to link two git repositories for uploading and downloading changes from each otherwise

-17. git remote add <name of remote> <link of the remote>:this command helps us to add a new link to the remote repo and give a name to it
+17. `git remote add <name of remote> <link of the remote>`:this command helps us to add a new link to the remote repo and give a name to it

 18. `git remote rm <name of remote`:-> this command deletes a remote connection

 19. `git remote rename <oldname> <newName>`: this command remains the remaote connection

 Note: The name of the remote connection is always used to establish communication between the repos

+20. `git add <file1> <file2> <file3>`: this command will add multiple file changes together in the stagin area

+30. `git add .`: this command will add all files from working repo to staging area